ab599597/obol-docs/docs/run/prepare/test-command.md

 ## Test beacon node

-Run tests towards beacon node(s), to evaluate its effectiveness for a Distributed Validator cluster.
-The beacon node is usually the instance getting the most load, especially with high number of validators serviced by the validator client and Charon.
-If the beacon node is self-hosted (which is highly recommended), the flag `--load-test` can be added.
-Note that the load tests include also simulations for various number of validators, which takes time (usually ~33 minutes).
+Run tests on beacon node(s), to evaluate their effectiveness for a Distributed Validator cluster.
+The beacon node is usually the client doing the most work in a validating stack, especially with a high number of validators being serviced by the validator client(s) and Charon(s) that depend on it.
+If the beacon node you are testing is self-hosted (which is highly recommended for production), the flag `--load-test` can be added.
+These tests include simulated workloads for an increasing number of validators, and the process takes some time (approximately ~33 minutes).
 It is normal to observe some warnings during the simulations.

 At least 1 endpoint is required to be supplied to the `--endpoints` flag.